Continuing Education Activity

 Over the last 40 years, both local therapy and multi-agent adjuvant chemotherapy have achieved considerable progress in the treatment of localized disease that improved 5–year survival rate from less than 20% to greater than 70% but the recurrence rate remains high.
 Approximately 25% of patients with initially localized disease ultimately relapse.
 No standard therapy exists for relapsed and refractory ES, with survival rates being less than 30% in those with isolated lung metastases and less than 20% in those with bone and bone marrow involvement.

 Symptoms of bone pain, joint pain, or palpable mass warrant assessment.
 A comprehensive physical examination is critical.
 Patients and their families should be educated on these presenting symptoms as they may potentially be related to an osseous neoplasm.
-Optimal treatment of childhood cancer requires a high level of suspicion by the primary care practitioner and early referral to the pediatric oncologist.
+ES is best managed with an interprofessional team approach.
+Optimal treatment of childhood cancer requires a high level of suspicion by the primary clinicians and early referral to the pediatric oncologist.
+The team should also include skilled radiologists, orthopedic surgeons, radiation oncologists, pathologists, and pharmacists.
 Early detection and treatment may reduce disease-related morbidity and complications.